Skip to content

 POP PSW Stack Operation

 Execution of POP Rp/PSW – In the POP operation, 16-bit data is retrieved from the stack to the register pair Rp/PSW.
 This stack also includes two internal operations.
 In the first operation, the lower data byte (D0-D7) is retrieved from the stack memory location pointed by the stack pointer and loaded into the lower byte of the register pair.
 Then the stack pointer is incremented.
 In the second operation, a higher data byte (D8 – D15) is retrieved from the stack memory location pointed by the stack pointer and loaded to the higher byte of the register pair.
-Then the stack pointer is incremented as shown in the figure below, which shows the steps involved in POP operations.
+Then the stack pointer is incremented as shown in Figure 4, which shows the steps involved in POP operations.

 Stack POP operation

-POP operation in Stack
+Figure 4: POP operation in Stack

 Similar to other instructions, the POP Rp instruction also has two parts: the Read cycle and the Execution cycle.
 The read cycle of instruction POP Rp has only one machine cycle, i.e., opcode fetch.
 The execution cycles of this instruction require two additional cycles to read (retrieve) the two bytes from memory.
 Hence, the execution cycle has two memory read machine cycles.